d11wtq/redis-docker/README.md

 ### Client Access

-If you need to try something in the redis-cli client, the intended way to do this is to use two containers in a client-server setup.
-Start the server container with a name, then start a second container linking to that name, but running 'bash', or 'redis-cli' instead of the default command.
+If you need to try something in the redis-cli client, ths easiest way to do this is to use `docker exec`:

-Connecting a client to the above server would look like this:

 ```
--bash$ docker run -ti \
+-bash$ docker exec -ti redis redis-cli
->   --link redis:server \
->   d11wtq/redis \
->   redis-cli -h server

-server:6379>
+127.0.0.1:6379> PING
+PONG
+127.0.0.1:6379>
 ```